nishantkabra123/capp/README.md

 test

+[5:22 PM] Nishant Kabra
+Hi, I am currently working on Non-OTS Activation API [5:22 PM] Nishant Kabra
+In afternoon, I had done the Code Analysis of similar API I needed for reference.
+[5:23 PM] Nishant Kabra
+I have noted the different conditions such as the columns, module functions, search and sorting conditions.
+I am currently working on the code changes.
+I am developing the controllers, etc.
+[5:23 PM] Nishant Kabra
+I will check these changes with Rohith in sometime

 My DB Access status is Work In Progress on AYS.
 Once completed I will let you know

 I saw commits for the PricePlan changes, Offer Filters and Plan Group of my co-workers.